How to contribute to xPack OpenOCD

 preferred to the system tools.

-Actions can be defined for the entire project or for a specific build configuration.
+Actions may be defined for the entire project or for a specific build configuration.

 The actions are defined in the package.json